NVIDIA/spark-rapids/docs/dev/shimplify.md

 ## Simplified Shim Source Directory Structure

-In our build each supported Apache Spark build and its corresponding Shim is identified by its [`buildver`][3] property.
+In our build each supported Apache Spark build and its corresponding shim is identified by its [`buildver`][3] property.
 Every Maven submodule requiring shimming (`sql-plugin`, `tests` as of the time of this writing) have a new set of special sibling directories `src/(main|test)/spark${buildver}`.